 The concept of al-dzari'ah can be classified into two types: Sadd Al dzari'ah and fath dzari'ahAl dzari'ah.
 Sadd Al dzari'ah is dzari'ah, used to close the road to damage or mafsadat.
 Fath Al dzari'ah is dzari'ah used to open the way to goodness, because dzari'ah is washilah.
 An example of the case of Fath Al dzari'ah when related to the concept of creative accounting is the obligation to prepare financial reports to safeguard the assets that have been entrusted and a form of management accountability to the owner.
 Another example of a case in line with the fath Al dzari'ah concept is forming a board of commissioners and an audit committee as a form of suitable corporate governance mechanism in a company.
-The formation of this board of commissioners is a form of effort by the owner to monitor management performance so that the owner can continuously monitor management performance and all efforts made by management are in line with what the owner wants.
+The formation of this board of commissioners is a form of effort by the owner to monitor management performance and all efforts made by management are in line with what the owner wants.